 Sri Chinmoy Lake Swims

-Yarralumla Bay swimming beach Canberra
+Yarralumla swimming beach Canberra

 Choose from 3 options - 5km, 2.5km and 500m